 American odds = (5.40 – 1) x 100 = 4.40 x 100 = +440

 b.
-In order to convert Decimal odds smaller than 2.00 into American odds, use the formula below, not the aforementioned one.
+To convert Decimal odds smaller than 2.00 into American odds, use the formula below, not the one mentioned above.

 Let us convert odds from 1.50 to 1.80 in American type odds: